 She and her husband, Scott, have three children.
-Rena lives in Israel where she is a yoga instructor; Benjy recently completed a year of study at Hadar, was a Rosh Eidah at Camp Ramah in Wisconsin this summer, and is beginning Rabbinical School in the Fall of 2018 at the Jewish Theological Seminary in New York; and Shira returns to UW-Madison and the BIC Talmud Torah faculty in September 2018, after another summer on staff at Camp Ramah in Wisconsin and a semester studying as a Nachshon fellow in Israel.
+Rena lives in Israel where she is a yoga and mindfulness instructor, Benjy is a rabbinical student at the Jewish Theological Seminary in New York; and Shira is a senior at UW-Madison and a veteran member of the BIC Talmud Torah faculty.
+Rena, Benjy, and Shira spent many summers as campers and staff at Camp Ramah in Wisconsin.